Board of Inquiry - analysisBoard of Inquiry - analysis

 1) Ajax being defective, and Rawlings being side-lined.

 2) Captain O’Conor not being briefed on Minefield T.

-3) By my analysis, Neptune struck the top of minelane “d”.
-If they had been 200 yards to starboard, they might have missed the mines altogether, and gone straight through to catch the convoy off Tripoli.
+3) By my analysis, Neptune struck near the top of minelane “d”.
+If her couse had been 300 yards to starboard, they might have missed the mines altogether, and gone straight through to catch the convoy off Tripoli.
 (They would still have had to negotiate the minefield on the way back.)

 J. FINAL THOUGHTS